DevRel-Foundation/wg-resource-aggregation/events/events.md

 The topics and technology themes of an event:
 - the programming language such as Python, Ruby, JavaScript, etc.
-- the technical methodology such as DevOps, Data Science, UX, etc.
+- the technical methodology such as DevOps, Data Science, UX, AI, etc.
 - the platform such as Android, iOS, etc.
 - the technology or software vendor